T3sT3ro/T3sT3ro.github.io/_posts/2022-11-02-jekyll-on-docker.md

 - launch debugger chrome instance via task in VSCode using `F5` (or via bash script) and to update gems from step (9.) (by running tasks)
 - stop containers with `docker compose down`
 - check if containers are running with `docker compose ps` or in the VSCode docker tab

+As a bonus I could recommend using [Frontmatter extension for VSCode](https://frontmatter.codes/) as a local CMS for the site.
+It works wonderfully well.

 ## How to revert if you get bored